imafurrylol/draggable/Animation/README.md

-All easing modules should be parented to Animation.
+All easings should be parented to Animation.

 ```
 Animation